roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Eh?
 We doing it every day, are we not?"

 Lydia and Yuuyami kept living a lovey-dovey life ever since they recognised their love for each other.
-There infrequent quarrels every now and again, generally,  however, upon a kiss we are turning back normal.
+There infrequent quarrels every now and again, generally,  however, upon a kiss they are turning back normal.

 "Forget a projects and training, let us flirt for twenty-and-four hours."
-"...I wonder if I yet strong enough--..."
+"...I wonder if I am yet strong enough--..."

 I have to reproduce nutrition drinks, thought Lydia.